RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Module/AT-Command-Manual/README.md

 Description: Add multicast group

-This command is used to add new multicast group and multicast parameters.
+This command is used to add a new multicast group and multicast parameters.

 | Command                            | Input Parameter                                                                | Return Value                            | Return Code              |
 | ---------------------------------- | ------------------------------------------------------------------------------ | --------------------------------------- | ------------------------ |